orbitalquark/textadept/doc/manual.md

 macOS.

 The GUI version of Textadept also allows you to temporarily increase or decrease the font size in the current view.
-The following key bindings apply for zooming:
+The following key bindings apply for this
+feature:

 * Increase the view's font size via `Ctrl+=` on Windows, Linux, and BSD, and `⌘=` on macOS.